eliteqmengine-gif/VectorIQ/README.md

 # VectorIQ
-Advanced multi asset trading engine design to recover assets on the blockchain preventing lose of funds
+Advanced multi asset bot trading engine design to forecast Signals ,backtesting with risk management,with 4 different strategies comes with a historical price bell curve ,also watches institutional financial movements multie media inputs watches all assets, portfolio management bot comes back with 95+% results be advised this app does not guarantee or make any promises of future gains